spatialillusions/mil-std-2525/README.md

 # MILSTD Military symbol standards in TSV and JS

-This repository contains the following standards in JSON format for easy reuse in other projects.
+This repository contains the following standards for easy reuse in other projects.

 * MIL-STD-2525B change 2